tudelft3d/website/phdposition/index.md

 The PhD student will have to design and develop new data structures (eg based on [this](http://www.cs.cmu.edu/~blelloch/papers/BBCK05.pdf) and [that](http://3dgeoinfo.bk.tudelft.nl/hledoux/pdfs/13_gsis_pgtet.pdf)), implement them, and compare different alternatives (in terms of storage space, query time, etc.).
 Furthermore, a prototype download service that generates 3D datasets tailored to specific applications will be explored.

-The project will take place in the 3D geoinformation group under the supervision of [Prof. Jantien Stoter](http://3dgeoinfo.bk.tudelft.nl/jstoter) and [Dr Hugo Ledoux](http://www.tudelft.nl/hledoux).
+The project will take place in the 3D geoinformation group under the supervision of [Prof. Dr Jantien Stoter](http://3dgeoinfo.bk.tudelft.nl/jstoter) and [Dr Hugo Ledoux](http://www.tudelft.nl/hledoux).
 It is fully funded by the Dutch Technology Foundation ([STW](http://www.stw.nl)), and it is part of a large project in the Netherlands in which 3 universities and 11 organisations are involved.
 We expect the PhD student to collaborate with the other researchers and practitioners involved in the project.

 ## Research group

-The 3D geoinformation research group focusses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing and implementing better systems to model 3D cities, buildings and landscapes.
+The 3D geoinformation research group focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing and implementing better systems to model 3D cities, buildings and landscapes.
 It is a multidisciplinary group of around [12 people](/about/), including computer scientists, geomatics engineers, and geographers.
 It has a history of successful collaborations with the industry and the government: its research has led to [tools](https://github.com/tudelft3d), standards and patents for the management of 3D geographic information.